Unfield/HetzJS/README.md

 # Hetz-JS

-Hetz-JS is an Node.js library that communicates with the Hetzner-Cloud API to make thinks even more easy for you.
+Hetz-JS is an Node.js library that communicates with the Hetzner-Cloud API to make things even more easy for you.

 ## Installation